OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

     - **Limited Direct Execution** - to make a program run as fast as one might expect
     - **User and Kernel Mode** - the approach we take is to introduce a new processor mode.
 The operating system runs in
     - **Context Switch** - when the OS, during a timer interrupt or system call, might wish to switch from running the current process to a different one
-    - **system-call** - allows the kernel to have access to key functionality of the users programs I.E: file system, create/destroy process, process communication, and memory allocation
+    - **System-call** - allows the kernel to have access to key functionality of the users programs I.E: file system, create/destroy process, process communication, and memory allocation

     ###### [Return](#process-execution) to the *Process Execution* module